segmentio/segment-docs/src/personas/sql-traits.md

    ![](images/bigquery_setup2.png)

-6. Give the service account a name - we recommend something like `segment-sqltraits`.
+6. Give the service account a name like `segment-sqltraits`.

 7. Under **Project Role**, add _only_ the `BigQuery Data Viewer` and `BigQuery Job User` roles.